timray674/website-content/post/how-to-javascript/how-to-return-result-asynchronous-function/index.md

 }
 ```

-The final piece of the puzzle is in the function that calls mainFunction.
+The final piece of the puzzle is in the function that calls `mainFunction`.
 Since we can't return the response straight from `mainFunction`, because we get that asynchronously, the calling function must change how it processes it.

 So instead of `const result = mainFunction()`, we could use

 ```js
 const callbackFunction = result => {